hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 The response includes:

-* the number of input- and output channels
+* the number of input and output channels
 * available sample rates (divide by 2.56 to obtain the bandwidth)
 * supported input ranges and filter settings
 * whether an SD card is inserted